 Vaccinations for schoolchildren and students

-Children in basic school belonging to the medical risk groups will be vaccinated by their own school nurse.
+Children in basic school belonging to the medical risk groups will be vaccinated by your own health center.

 In addition to social and health care students, Student Health Care will vaccinate students belonging to the medical risk groups as well as students whose relatives and friends are predisposed to severe influenza.